chrishalbert/laravel-nomadic/README.md

 * Use Case: A developer updates records in table.
 Similarly, to rollback, the down() function would need to know the exact values of the records prior to updating.
 This could differ for randomized data.

-### Installing
+### Setup
 1. First, you will need to add the field(s) to your migration table - this is on you to do :)
-1. Open up the nomadic.php and add the fields in the schema array
+2. Open up the nomadic.php and add the fields in the schema array
 ```
 return [
     // Just some examples below - these would be the additional columns in your migration table.